-A pre-check deadline was used again and was an effective way of getting candidates to submit nomination packages early to ensure their packages met the required criteria to be nominated allowing time for any corrections.
+A pre-check deadline has been used in the past and is an effective way of getting candidates to submit nomination packages early to ensure their packages meet the required criteria to be nominated allowing time for any corrections.
 Several packages were submitted prior to the pre-check deadline, so it did have added value.
 Consideration could be made for providing a submission deadline for all and allowing a few days for all prospective candidates to resolve any errors or omissions found by the CRO.